 The following links are intended to provide information about resources, historic sites, and organizations related to the French colonial history in the American Midwest.
 Suggestions for additional links are welcome.

 The French Colonial Historical Society encourages interest in the scholarly study of all French colonizing activity and the history of all French colonies.
-It provides members with various channels, including newsletters, annual meetings, a web site and French Colonial History, a refereed journal published by Michigan State University Press.

 Very large site established to commemorate the memory of the continued presence of French-speaking people in Wisconsin.
 On-line articles, maps, related links.
 Many resources for French teachers.

 Through maps, photographs, paintings and textual documents, the exhibit tells the story of the first two centuries that followed the first French explorations of our province, in 1610.